Mark Pattison (academic): Life

 He was the son of the rector of Hauxwell, North Riding of Yorkshire, and was privately educated by his father, Mark James Pattison.
 His sister was Dorothy Wyndlow Pattison ("Sister Dora").
 In 1832, he matriculated at Oriel College, Oxford, where he took his B.A. degree in 1836 with second-class honours.
 After other attempts to obtain a fellowship, he was elected in 1839 to a Yorkshire fellowship at Lincoln College, Oxford, an anti-Puseyite College.
 Pattison was at this time a Puseyite, and greatly under the influence of John Henry Newman, for whom he worked, helping in the translation of Thomas Aquinas's Catena Aurea, and writing in the British Critic and Christian Remembrancer.

-He was ordained priest in 1843, and in the same year became tutor of Lincoln College, where he rapidly made a reputation as a clear and stimulating teacher and as a sympathetic friend of youth.
+He was ordained a priest in 1843, and in the same year became tutor of Lincoln College, where he rapidly made a reputation as a clear and stimulating teacher and as a sympathetic friend of youth.
 The management of the college was practically in his hands, and his reputation as a scholar became high in the university.
 In 1851 the rectorship of Lincoln became vacant, and it seemed certain that Pattison would be elected, but he was edged out.
 The disappointment was acute and his health suffered.
 In 1855, he resigned the tutorship, travelled to Germany to investigate Continental systems of education, and began his researches into the lives of the philologist Isaac Casaubon and the historian Joseph Justus Scaliger, which occupied the remainder of his life.